Prometheus (DC Comics): Unnamed version

-Initially, the plan appears to be successful, with Prometheus infecting Steel's armor with a virus, hitting the Martian Manhunter with a dart containing a toxin that destabilizes his ability to control his shape, knocking out Huntress, trapping Zauriel in the Ghost Zone, beating Batman senseless using downloaded skills, using neural chaff to disrupt Green Lantern's will, and manipulating the Flash into believing that the tower is rigged with bombs that will detonate if he moves too fast.
-He then tries to force Superman to kill himself after admitting that the hero is too powerful for him to kill, stating that he will murder the rest of the tour group otherwise.
-Prometheus is then caught off guard by Catwoman (who is disguised as Cat Grant), allowing the heroes time to recover.
-Steel is able to restore his suit and transfer the virus to Prometheus' suit.
-Admitting he lied about the bombs, Prometheus switches places with Zauriel in the Ghost Zone and escapes capture.
+Initially, the plan appears to be successful, with Prometheus ambushing the Justice League.
+Prometheus is caught off guard by Catwoman (who is disguised as Cat Grant), allowing the heroes time to recover.
+Prometheus switches places with Zauriel in the Ghost Zone and escapes capture.

-Prometheus appears briefly during an encounter between the JLA and the Avengers and skirmishes with Captain America while using Batman's skills, but Captain America easily defeats him by exploiting the villain's overconfidence and his own enhanced physique.

 Prometheus returns as a member of Lex Luthor's second Injustice Gang.
-During the confusion caused by the arrival of the weapon Mageddon, Prometheus is able to use a White Martian space vessel abandoned in the Ghost Zone to infiltrate the Watchtower and attack Oracle.
+During the confusion caused by the arrival of the weapon Mageddon, Prometheus uses a White Martian space vessel abandoned in the Ghost Zone to infiltrate the Watchtower and attack Oracle.
 Oracle escapes, with Prometheus's helmet being damaged in the process.
 The villain retrieves his original helmet (lost during the first battle with the JLA) and battles Batman once again.
 Prometheus is neutralized when Batman sabotages his helmet, overriding the information on the disc Prometheus uses to upload his combat skills and replacing the data with the limited physical skills and coordination of Stephen Hawking.
 Batman prevents fellow member Huntress from killing the now-helpless Prometheus.
-Batman and Martian Manhunter take Prometheus into custody and use the latter's telepathy to reduce Prometheus to a mentally disabled adult, reasoning that his skills and training mean that no jail could hold him under conventional circumstances.
-Upon Martian Manhunter's death at Libra's hands, Prometheus's mind was restored and he tracked down Chad Graham, killing his would-be protégé and maiming or killing members of the Blood Pack.
+Batman and Martian Manhunter take Prometheus into custody and use the latter's telepathy to mentally incapacitate Prometheus.
+After Martian Manhunter is killed by Libra, Prometheus's mind is restored and he tracks down Chad Graham, killing his would-be protégé and maiming or killing members of the Blood Pack.